raghavsatyadev/MoreApps/README.md

 # MoreApps
-With More Apps library you can showcase your other apps in a beautiful way.
+Showcase your other apps in a beautiful way.
+This library also includes force updater.

 **Current version:**  <a href='https://bintray.com/raghavsatyadev/Maven/MoreApps/_latestVersion'><img src='https://api.bintray.com/packages/raghavsatyadev/Maven/MoreApps/images/download.svg'></a>

 # Setup
-To use this library your **minSdkVersion** must be >= 19.This library supports **AndroidX**.
+To use this library your **minSdkVersion** must be >= 19.
+This library supports **AndroidX**.

 In the build.gradle of your app module add: